-If you don’t have a concrete goal yet, drop us a line, we’ll help you to define it.
-This will jump-start you learning with a mentor.
+If you don’t have a specific goal yet, drop us a line and we’ll help you define one.
+This will jump-start your guided learning.

-Talking to you will allow us to find you the most suitable mentor, who will let you reach your goal in the best way possible.
-We will also answer all the questions about the mentors and the mentorship in general.
+Talking to you will allow us to find you the most suitable mentor, who will help you reach your goal in the best way possible.
+We will also answer all questions about the mentors and mentorship in general.

-You can talk to us at any tine
+You can talk to us at any time

 In the beginning